Author note: after purchasing one, a free sample did get sent in the mail from Hasbro. Thanks!

 We’ve had several “Rival shotgun” platforms come out this past year.
 The Adventure Force Liberator appeared online at Walmart, and then the Xshot Chaos Orbit became available in the fall.
 Now, Nerf puts out the Takedown at the end of the year.
 It’s a solid, Kronos-based blaster, As such, it’s a fun, reliable option for running light – as long as you have a good grip on it.

 The Takedown, like the Rival Charger, is a fairly plain shell with smooth surfaces.
 It’s surprisingly comfortable to hold; the angled main grip is wide, but not too wide.
+If you’re the type to aim down the sights, however, you may find that rather severe angle uncomfortable. after prolonged use.
 The pump grip, meanwhile, is wide and can handle an entire adult hand.
 This, however, is the one real weak point of the design; being smooth, and only having a small ridge at the back, it’s easy for sweaty hands to slip on if you’re not careful.

 The blaster has all the things you’d expect from a Rival blaster: a stiff spring, a nice trigger pull, and a nearby safety switch and repriming tab, in case of jams.
 There is an extended tactical rail on top of the blaster, in case you want to mount something like a red dot sight.
 However, that may interfere with normal operations like reloading, if improperly placed.
 Use the space at your own leisure, and be mindful.